Yuryev (1897)

 Yuryev (Russian: Юрьев) was a steamship and warship that served in the navies of the Russian Empire, German Empire (as Graf Kirchbach), Estonian Republic (as Tartu), the Soviet Union (as Narova), and Nazi Germany (as Heimat).
 It participated in both World Wars and the Estonian War of Independence, operating on Lake Peipus.
 The vessel was scrapped after World War II.

 Construction and technical description

 The side-wheel steamship was constructed by the Lange & Söhne shipyard in Riga, commissioned by the Ministry of Public Transport of the Russian Empire.
 Construction was completed in 1897.

 The ship measured 39.2 meters in overall length (37.9 meters at the waterline), with a beam of 5.3 meters and a draft of 1–1.2 meters.
 Its displacement was 145 tons.

-Propulsion was provided by a two-cylinder compound steam engine, powered by a single wood-fired boiler with a 40 m³ fuel capacity.
+Propulsion was provided by a two-cylinder compound steam engine, powered by a single wood-fired boiler with a 40 m^{3} fuel capacity.
 The ship featured paddle wheel propulsion.
 The engine produced 120 horsepower, enabling a maximum speed of 9 knots.
 At full speed, it had a range of 280 nautical miles.

 The peacetime crew consisted of 2 officers and 19 sailors, increasing to 3 officers and 25 sailors during wartime.